Equipment - Navigation Lamp, Port, Genton & Kessler Ltd, 1900 -1920

 Historical information

-By 1901 the Kelly’s Directory of Birmingham had listed the Genton & Kessler company as manufactures of all kinds of ship & railway lamps, fog horns and general ship fittings with their factory listed as the Bingley Works King Edward Place Birmingham UK that is listed in 1896 as being was owned and run by J E & H Player.
+Alfred Frederick Samuel Genton was born in Switzerland around 1869 and arrived in England, date unclear.
+By 1901, the Kelly’s Directory of Birmingham had listed the Genton & Kessler company as manufacturers of all kinds of ship and railway lamps, fog horns and general ship fittings, with their factory listed as the Bingley Works, King Edward Place, Birmingham, UK, which is listed in 1896 as being owned and run by J E & H Player.
+Then in February 1905 it appears the partnership of Alfred F S Genton & Julius Rudolf Kessler was dissolved and Alfred F S Genton continued to carry on the business on his own.
+The company continued to be managed by family members until 1961, when it ceased trading.

 Significance

-A marine lamp made by a significant maker in Birmingham England in the early part of the 20th century.
-This item is now regarded as a collectors item.
+A marine lamp made by a significant maker in Birmingham, England, in the early part of the 20th century.
+This item is now regarded as a collector's item.

 Physical description